 The behaviour rainbow is displayed in all classrooms and is referred to by children and staff.
 Children move between the steps as decided by the class teacher or other adults in the class.
 Children's names are not to be displayed on the behaviour rainbow and it is reset at break and lunchtimes, to enable children to turn their behaviour around during the course of the school day.
-Further information on the steps, including a recommended script and examples of the reflection sheets, can be found in 'Behaviour Rainbow Guidance' (see appendix 3).
+Further information on the steps, including a recommended script can be found in 'Behaviour Rainbow Guidance' (see appendix 3).